dipta-sdd/campaignbay/tests copy 2.md

 - **Scenario:** Verify that a quantity discount applied as a fee is reflected in the cart.
 - **Given:** A product "Bulk Item C" costs $30.
 - **And:** A "Quantity Based Discount" campaign is created for "Bulk Item C": Buy 4+, get $10 off.
-- **And:** The campaign is "Active" and "APPLY DISCOUNT AS" is set to "Fee".
+- **And:** The campaign is "Active" and "Apply Discount As" is set to "Fee".
 - **When:** I add 4 "Bulk Item C" to the cart.
 - **Then:** A negative fee of $10 should appear in the cart totals.
 - **And:** The individual line item price for "Bulk Item C" should remain $30.